projectodd/microservices-primer/README.md

 Introducing a microservices based architecture has some specific considerations when it comes to delivering content to mobile applications.
 I'm going to deal with two main concerns - coupling and performance.

 ### Loose-Coupled, Tight-Coupled, Practically Welded Shut
-In a web application, we know that once we deploy an update to the webapp, all our connected clients are using the new API, and we can deprecate the old one.
+In a web application, we know that once we deploy an update to the web application, all our connected clients are using the new API, and we can deprecate the old one.
 This makes for a relatively loose coupling between client and server.

 A mobile application is released into an App Store.
-In an enterprise environemnt, we can usually force out an update & watch it propegate to users within a matter of days, but that's still makes for a pretty tightly coupled API.
+In an enterprise environment, we can usually force out an update & watch it propagate to users within a matter of days, but that's still makes for a pretty tightly coupled API.
 If it's an app in the public App Store, there may be a review period.
 Once released, users download this update over the course of weeks, months, maybe never.
 I've still got to maintain my previous API, and this makes for an integration which is so tightly coupled, it's practically welded shut.
 (See, these days everybody is coining new terms!)
 This makes for some very special considerations when architecting for mobile.